skittleson/DoCodeThatMatters/src/diy-electric-skateboard.md

 Here is a common [gears and belt kit](https://amzn.to/37jD6Mj).
 48 Teeth Bore (the big gear): 22mm; 16 Teeth Bore: 8mm (the small gear).
 The belt also comes with it.
 [Replacement belts](https://amzn.to/2YigUy7) are a must as they do burn out!

-I found those to be limited so 3d printing gears is a great way to experiment as well.
+I found those to be limited so 3D printing gears is a great way to experiment as well.
 Let me know if you would like the FreeCAD file to be available.
+Use graphite powder (pencil lead) in the gear teeth for a smoother ride.

 ![](images/FreeCAD_5GwuSzs725.png "38 teeth rear gear")